singh1114/best/_posts/2019-10-18-testing-in-spring-boot-java-with-junit-for-beginners.md

 date: 2019-10-18T22:48:00.000Z
 updated_date: 2020-04-10T07:40:22.826Z
-description: "Writing integration tests for your spring boot application using junit without mocking Db and using different test profile is one of the best things you can do for your future self. "
+description: "Writing integration tests for your spring boot application using junit without mocking Db and using different test profile with setting up CI using CircleCi is one of the best things you can do for your future self. "
 published: true
 image: https://i.ibb.co/C27KWdk/Untitled-presentation-1.png
 tags: